NRZero1/NRZero1/README.md

 - 🔭 I’m currently suffering from too many projects.

-- 🌱 I’m currently chasing my dream to become a software engineer and story writer to **redacted** (its private, sorry).
+- 🌱 Becoming a software engineer and story writer is one of my dream.

 - 🤔 Is sleep deprivation a norm for programmers?